 Isn’t God a genius?!
 He made nature with so much care, made it perfect.

-If you are able to rest during the day, eat nourishing food, and surround yourself with people who support and help you, then that is all the reason you need to be successful at breastfeeding from Day 1.
+Breastfeeding is natural, and it is the perfect food for your baby, for the first 6 months.
+Exclusive breastfeeding means to give your baby only breast milk for the first 6 months – no water, honey, no nothing.
+Just the liquid gold that is the breast milk for first 6 months.
+If you can rest during the day, eat nourishing food, and surround yourself with people who support and help you, then that is all the reason you need to be successful at breastfeeding from Day 1.

-You start with a great diet and supplements during pregnancy (and of course, after childbirth) for successful breastfeeding.
+Diet and supplements during pregnancy (and after childbirth)

-Pregnancy diet affects your breastmilk supply later.
+Pregnancy diet affects your breast milk supply.
 This booklet by the World Health Organization (WHO) provides information for mothers on what to eat during pregnancy and lactation.

-- My Baby #1 was born 4.06kg, at 41 weeks.
+- My Baby #1 born 4.06kg, at 41 weeks.
 Emergency C-section after 8 hours of labor.
-We breastfed within 45mins after delivery.
-Continued breastfeeding during pregnancy with Baby #2 and even after she completed 2 years.
+We nursed within 45mins post surgery.
+Continued breastfeeding during pregnancy with Baby #2.

-- My Baby #2 was born 3.01kg, at 38 weeks.
+- My Baby #2 born 3.01kg, at 38 weeks.
 Planned C-section.
-We also breastfed within 45mins after delivery.
-She doubled her weight within two months of birth.
+We also breastfed within 45mins after surgery and she had doubled her weight within two months of birth!

 My OBGYN recommended I take Mothers Horlicks during pregnancy and continue it even after delivery.
 And MAN!
 This stuff is SO good.

-Mothers Horlicks not only gives you the daily required amount of vitamins and minerals during pregnancy, but it also helps increase the baby’s birth weight.
-Aiming for a baby with a good birth weight is ideal if you ask me.
-(Taking care of my Baby #2 was so tricky, she was so tiny… )
+Mothers Horlicks not only gives you the daily required an amount of vitamins and minerals during pregnancy, but it also helps increase the baby’s birth weight.

-Whenever my milk supply gets low, I could pump up to 100 ml of breastmilk after consuming just 2 tablespoons of Mother’s Horlicks in warm or cold milk.
-It’s vanilla flavored so it is tasty if you like vanilla.
-Who wouldn’t like vanilla?!
-OK I digress.
-Let’s move on.
+Whenever my milk supply got low, I could pump up to 100 ml of breast milk after consuming just 2 tablespoons of Mother’s Horlicks in warm or cold milk.
+The vanilla flavor is tasty.

-You can and need to start breastfeeding within the hour of delivery.
+You can breastfeed within the hour of surgery!

-According to La Leche League International (which is only the world’s biggest NGO that supports Breastfeeding) confirm that for successful breastfeeding from Day 1, the golden window of opportunity is right within the hour of delivery.
-Your baby will be alert and will latch on right after birth, under ideal circumstances.
+According to La Leche League International (which is only the world’s biggest NGO that supports Breastfeeding) confirm for successful breastfeeding from Day 1, the golden window of opportunity is right within the hour of delivery.
+Your baby is alert and will latch on right after birth, under ideal circumstances.

-When I meet new mothers I am always curious to know about the exact time when they started breastfeeding.
-Turns out, the mothers who had trouble with breastfeeding always gave the same answer.
+When I meet new mothers, I am always curious to know the exact time when they started breastfeeding.
+Turns out, mothers who had trouble with breastfeeding always gave the same answer.
 They were not close to their child immediately after delivery or started breastfeeding a day or two later.
 Some did ok, but most did not report a successful breastfeeding story when there was a long gap between delivery and childbirth.
-Of course, there are ways to bounce back, but that post is for another time.

 You can breastfeed even after long hours of labor.